 - International Financial Markets and Investments

-- Portfolio Analysis and Management
+- Portfolio Analysis and Management.

-A final dissertation will also need to be submitted for completion.
+A final dissertation will also need to be submitted for completion of your MSc.

 A large component of the taught programme (80 credits out of 120) is shared with the MSc International Finance.